 The two-day competitions run overnight, with students coding in teams and racing against the clock and each other to come up with creative technological solutions to real challenges faced by nonprofits.
 The students’ innovative ideas are developed into working prototypes with the support of JPMorgan Chase technologists who work directly with the students, serving as mentors and subject matter experts.

 In nine challenges held over the past year in Delaware, Ohio, New York, London and Mumbai, dozens of socially-focused organizations have benefitted from the students’ creativity and technical skills.
 “Overall, the weekend exceeded my expectations,” said Andrew Courtney from The Nature Conservancy.
 “The entire event was a great opportunity to work with highly talented students, who rapidly prototyped numerous solutions for an ongoing challenge we've faced.”

-The Code for Good Challenges provides an unparalleled opportunity for university students to show off their skills to one of the world's leading financial and technology institutions, while having a great time.
-Students noted that this was "the best coding event I have attended" and that they loved the "intense atmosphere of rapid development and surrounding enthusiasm radiated from everyone."
+Many students agreed that the Code for Good Challenge is “the best coding event I have attended” and that they loved the “intense atmosphere of rapid development and the enthusiasm that radiated from everyone.”

 Tech Warehouse is a dual benefit program.
-First, we assist nonprofit organizations and schools with contributions of JPMorgan Chase's refurbished technology to improve productivity at an individual and organizational level.
-Second, when JPMorgan Chase hardware has reached its end of life, we address zero waste initiatives by ensuring that our technology does not end up in landfills by putting in place proper recycling channels, not landfills.
+First, we assist nonprofit organizations and schools with contributions from the firm’s refurbished technology to improve productivity at an individual and organizational level.
+Second, when our hardware has reached its end of life, we address zero waste initiatives by ensuring that our technology ends up in proper recycling channels, not landfills.
 Additionally, we ensure donated assets are also properly recycled once they reach their end of life.

 As part of the international Tech Warehouse program, a computer lab was donated to Muktangan, a nongovernmental organization that runs a teacher-training center for low-cost, child-centered education in Mumbai, India.